chennnxu/Survival-Analysis-and-Contributor-Attention-Allocation-in-Open-Source-Python-Projects/README.md

 # Replication Package structure

-The following replication package contains all required materials to replicate *Two Approaches to Survival Analysis of Open Source Python Projects*.
+The following replication package contains all required materials to replicate master thesis *Survival Analysis and Contributor Attention Allocation in Open Source Python Projects*.
 Below the file structure of this replication package is described, all files can be found in **replication-package.zip**.

 ```